syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% highlight vbnet %}
 [VB]

-'Open an input Word template
+'Opens an input Word template

 Dim document As New WordDocument(inputFileName)

-'Access the styles collection which contains paragraph & character styles in Word document
+'Accessess the styles collection that contains paragraph and character styles in Word document

 Dim styleCollection As IStyleCollection = document.Styles

-'Find the style with the name "Heading 1"
+'Finds the style with the name "Heading 1"

 Dim heading1ParagraphStyle As WParagraphStyle = TryCast(styleCollection.FindByName("Heading 1"), WParagraphStyle)

-'Change the text color of style "Heading 1" as DarkBlue
+'Changes the text color of style "Heading 1" as DarkBlue

 heading1ParagraphStyle.CharacterFormat.TextColor = Color.DarkBlue

-'Change the first line indent of paragraph as 36 points
+'Changes the first line indent of paragraph as 36 points

 heading1ParagraphStyle.ParagraphFormat.FirstLineIndent = 36